40 hours (3 days of field instruction + self-paced online learning) 615

 The rec level 2 course is designed for backcountry recreationists with level 1 avalanche skills who want to go deeper with their snow and avalanche knowledge, as well as travel in more complex terrain.
 On this course, we spend time expanding student’s knowledge of the science of snow metamorphism, and apply this knowledge to have a better understanding of the season snowpack history and the nature of existing avalanche problems.
 We utilize the AAI Backcountry Avalanche Checklist as a system for sorting and prioritizing information in the field, setting a tone of teamwork, and minimizing human factor traps.

-Forty percent of the course is classroom based and the other sixty percent is field based.
+Forty percent of the course is online/classroom based and the other sixty percent is field based.
 We will travel in the backcountry, in and around avalanche terrain.

 This course will cover the following: